tjdunklee/spacePress/README.md

     $ cd spacePress
     ```

-2. We will need to make sure Gulp is installed globally on your machine:
+2. We will need to make sure Gulp is installed globally on your machine.
+After that we can run our normal NPM install:
     ```
     $ npm install --global gulp
+    $ npm install
     ```

 3. Also, you will need the Bundler gem to install any Ruby depedencies: